Silwanyana02/it-course-hub/README.md

 -  **PHP:** Handling tasks like user authentication and content generation, and facilitating interactions with MySQL for data management.

 ## Website Screenshots
+Below are some screenshots showcasing the main features and pages of IT Courses Hub.
+These images provide a visual overview of the user interface and functionality of the website.

 <img src="Home.png" alt="Home Page" style="width: 600px; height: auto;">